 - Moving certain data into archived databases that will have strict access controls and be robustly monitored

 Anthem, Inc., the nation’s second-largest insurer, disclosed on February 4, 2015 that its information security systems had been subject to a cyber-attack.
-Bloomberg has reported that the details of up to 80 million Anthem customers were exposed to theft by hackers.
+Bloomberg reported that the details of up to 80 million Anthem customers were exposed to theft by hackers.
 According to Anthem’s press release, thieves obtained personal information from Anthem’s data systems including names, birthdays, Social Security numbers, street addresses, email addresses, employment information, and income data.
-This press release also states that the breach impacts all Anthem product lines, including Anthem Blue Cross, Blue Cross and Blue Shield, Amerigroup, Caremore, Unicare, Healthlink, and DeCare.
+This press release also stated that the breach impacts all Anthem product lines, including Anthem Blue Cross, Blue Cross and Blue Shield, Amerigroup, Caremore, Unicare, Healthlink, and DeCare.

 Hackers May Have Had Access to Anthem’s Database for Over a Month

 Reports indicate that Anthem’s database was open to hackers for over a month.
 Anthem first detected the data breach on January 27, 2015, according to an internal memorandum sent by Anthem to its employees, which is available on CSO Online’s Top Security News blog.
 An Anthem database administrator discovered a data query running using the administrator’s own logon information.
 Because he had not initiated the query, he stopped it, and informed the Information Security department.
 Anthem then discovered that the logon information for additional database administrators had been compromised.
-On January 29, Anthem officially determined that they were the victim of a cyber-attack and alerted government officials.
+On January 29, 2015, Anthem officially determined that they were the victim of a cyber-attack and alerted government officials.
 This memorandum also states that the unauthorized activity began on December 10, 2014.

 Experts Say Anthem Did Not Take Basic Security Steps